Talend/component-runtime/talend-component-maven-plugin/src/it/web/README.md

 ## Execution
 The execution with maven plugin is done in several steps as follows:
-- Go into the tested connector folder (TO BE DEFINED)
+- Go into the tested connector folder (TODO: use the new demo component)
 - Build the connector
-- Start the web tester
+- Start the tcomp server using the component-tool-webapp
   - Use Dtalend.web.batch, Dtalend.web.batch.timeout, Dtalend.web.port options depending on your needs (default test environment is (https://localhost:8080))
-- Go to the test folder (/talend-component-maven-plugin/src/it/web/test)
+- Go to the test location folder (/talend-component-maven-plugin/src/it/web/test)
-- Run the tests with your Talend instance and account ID
+- Run the tests from chosen file with your Talend instance and account ID

 sample:
 ```bash